schoolmasterd/IllinoisCarpMetaPopulation/README.md

 \*_elast_local_sur_se.csv - (where * may be either "phi" or "b") standard errrors of resampled elasticities for phi on per captia growth rate of Dresden Island population.

-This draft material is distributed solely for purposes of scientific peer review.
-Its content is deliberative and predecisional, so it must not be disclosed or released by reviewers.
-Because the manuscript has not yet been approved for publication by the U.S. Geological Survey (USGS), it does not represent any official USGS finding or policy.

 [![DOI](https://zenodo.org/badge/515774074.svg)](https://zenodo.org/badge/latestdoi/515774074)